lightda104530/ChestGUIMenu/README.md

-# SuperMenu
+# ChestGUIMenu
-A plugin with GUI
+A menu plugin with ChestGUI.